All Episodes

 They claim only Democrats were praying before the congressional baseball game.

-Because one day before that, CNN's senior White House correspondent, the ever so angry, bitter, hostile, biased, ideological Jim Acosta tweeting that, and then had to remove, well, the president didn't visit Congressman Scalise in the hospital.
+Because one day before that, CNN's senior White House correspondent, the ever-so-angry, bitter, hostile, biased, ideological Jim Acosta, tweeting that, and then had to remove, well, the president didn't visit Congressman Scalise in the hospital.

 How are they letting one man Jeff Zucker destroy an entire network?

-Now, by the way, it's not bad for my business.
+And by the way, it's not bad for my business.

-Let me just say, and as a side note, with all the phony fake news out there and all the manufactured black helicopter and and tinfoil hack conspiracy theories, all that's doing is helping me.
+Let me just say, and as a side note, with all the phony fake news out there and all the manufactured black helicopter and tinfoil hack conspiracy theories, all that's doing is helping me.

 By the way, thanks to all of you.

-It's gotta stop.
+It's got to stop.

-When is Time Warner going to make them this one man stop his own personal vendetta because the cost is high?
+When is Time Warner going to make this one man stop his own personal vendetta because the cost is high?

 The property, the value, the brand, CNN is destroyed because of this one man's agenda.